DeepLearnXMU/ATR/README.md

 model capacity.
 For more details, please see our `Zero` system.

-Throughout our experiments, we only use shall RNN models.
+Throughout our experiments, we mainly use shallow RNN models.
 Though recent researches could claim encouraging performance with deep architectures, we still believe a shallow model is the right way to demonstrate its capability.